- Registered Associate Marriage and Family Therapist

 - Trauma-Informed Psychotherapy

-My office is three blocks from the downtown Berkeley BART station.
-There is also plenty of metered parking available on the street.
+My office is two blocks away from the Downtown Berkeley BART Station.
+There is also plenty of metered parking available on the street in front, or free two hour parking on the other side of Martin Luther King Jr. Blvd.

 - Credit Card